JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 To debug Kotlin/JS in the browser:

-1. Run the project by calling one of the available `*Run` Gradle tasks, for example, `browserDevelopmentRun`.
+1. Run the project by calling one of the available `*Run` Gradle tasks, for example, `browserDevelopmentRun` or `jsBrowserDevelopmentRun` in a multiplatform project.
    Learn more in [this tutorial](running-kotlin-js.md#run-the-browser-target).
 2. Navigate to the page in the browser and launch its developer tools, for example, by right-clicking and selecting the **Inspect** action.